Is xAI the solution to the “black box” in machine learning?

 What is explainable AI and what is it used for in the banking sector?

-That an AI is explainable means that it understands how and why the algorithm makes decisions and/or makes predictions.
+That an automated intelligence is explainable means that it understands how and why the algorithm makes decisions and/or makes predictions.
 It also has the ability to justify the results it produces being global or local.

 Global explanations will be in charge of describing the behaviour of the algorithm in general.
 In the case of bank loans it would serve to show a high rate in cases of people who are going to have difficulties in assuming that new debt.